geoai-lab/GALLOC/README.md

 * The Annotation and Resolution Module supports the annotation of text messages and resolution of disagreements in annotations.
 An annotation can be made by selecting the location description in a message, specifying its category and spatial footprint.

 ## Repository resources and structure
 This repository contains the source code of GALLOC and its user manual under permitted licenses.
-The core code is in the folder "src/main".
 Specifically:
 * The file GALLOC.rar contains the Java source code for implementing servlets and database operations in the server side and the HTML, Javascript, and css code for creating dynamic user interfaces in the client side.
 * The file "User_Manual_GALLOC.pdf" is the user manual of GALLOC.
 * The file "Test_corpus.txt" is an example corpus containing 100 social media messages that users can use to test the system.